-"Hello, nice to meet you, Mr. Reed," she spat out in a voice that was almost robotic.
+"Hello, nice to meet you, Mr. Reed," she spat out.

-"Call me Gray," he smiled, his smooth voice hinting at a slight Nordic accent.
+"Call me Gray," he smiled, his smooth voice dripping with a slight Nordic accent.

 She nodded, thinking silence was her best bet in this situation, lest her voice betray her and she only let out small squeaks instead of words.

 "Whenever you two are ready," one of the male casting directors rang out, nodding to the man operating the small camera nearby.

 "You good?"
 Grayson asked calmly, and Violet noticed he was looking at her hands involuntarily shaking.

 "One second," she pleaded, taking a moment to breathe.
 She knew the casting director's probably weren't going to appreciate her holding them up, but she only had one more shot at this, and she wanted to make it count.